 A few missing roofing tiles do not often mean a full roof replacement but depending on how many are gone and where they were pulled from, it may mean severe damage to your roof.
 Any missing slate or roof tiles are a warning sign, because it might mean that the wind has pulled up a great deal (even if they are still in place), and may have let water in, potentially damaging the wood below.
 Look especially for missing tiles around roof valleys, as these are the areas where rain and snow collect as they slide off your roof.
 Missing tiles here will mean leaks and often, greater damage.

-If you notice any of these potential warning signs or are unsure of whether you might have a problem, don’t hesitate to contact Duraseal today!
+If you notice any of these potential warning signs or are unsure of whether it might be time for a new roof, don’t hesitate to contact Duraseal today!